gervaisdl/presentations/2017/04/26/README.md

 #### SSB BART Group
-For two decades, SSB BART Group has provided digital accessibility compliance solutions for thousands of organizations in the private and public sectors.
-SSB’s solutions ensure conformity with relevant laws, standards and guidelines, including the ADA, WCAG, CVAA, AODA, and Mandate 376, as well as Section 504 and 508 requirements.
-With a comprehensive suite of products and services designed to support effective, long-term accessibility programs, SSB helps clients address the full scope of accessible technology regulations with software, consulting and training to ensure compliance in desktop, mobile and electronic document systems.

 SSB is pleased to offer a wide variety of session topics at this year’s conference, including laws and standards updates for Section 508, the ADA, CVAA, and ACAA, accessibility testing, accessible development, ARIA, gaming accessibility, accessibility trends, and more!

 #### Freedom Scientific

 You probably know them as the company that produces JAWS.
-They have now merged with a few companies to form VFO, which includes Ai Squared
+They have now merged with a few companies to form VFO, which includes Ai Squared.

 www.freedomscientific.com

-We are proud to support the CSUN Assistive Technology Conference again in 2017!
-Join us in our showcase suite, Seaport B, where top industry professionals will share information and experience through their presentations.
-For a complete session schedule, please visit our events page at www.freedomscientific.com.
-Our participation also extends to the exhibit hall, where we invite you to join us for demonstrations, product information, giveaways, and more - booths 205, 305, and 405.

 #### Amazon

 www.amazon.com

-Amazon is happy to return to CSUN, this year as a Showcase sponsor.
-We will have presentations and "play sessions" in our Showcase Suite located in Seaport Ballroom C starting at 10am each day.

-Also visit us at our side-by-side Exhibit Booths 420 & 422 located towards the back of the Exhibit Hall.

 Both the Exhibit Booths and Showcase Suite will allow for opportunities to try products for yourself.
 Members of Amazon's Accessibility team will be available to listen to your feedback and answer questions about our product's Accessibility features.

-We invite you to join us in Seaport Ballroom C at 10 am on Wednesday, March 1st for our "Amazon @ CSUN" introductory session which includes additional details of how you can connect with Amazon at CSUN to learn about Alexa, Fire TV, Kindle, Amazon Video, Education, Games, and more.

 #### Deque Systems

 www.deque.com

 Deque Systems, founded in 1999, is a leading provider of digital accessibility software and services.
 Our product family includes the uniquely robust suite of WorldSpace accessibility testing tools, Amaze, and aXe: our open source accessibility rules library.
-Deque's expert team consists of mission-driven thought leaders and innovators in accessibility and software development who work alongside our clients to help make meaningful progress towards digital equality.
-Deque was awarded the Computerworld 21st Century Achievement Award for Innovation for the Amaze technology, and the company is frequently recognized in the Inc. 5000 List of America’s Fastest Growing Companies.
-Learn more at www.deque.com.

 #### Google Inc.

 www.google.com

 Join Google's accessibility and engineering teams in our Showcase Suite in Seaport Ballroom "G" for general session presentations on a range of topics, with product spotlights on Android, Chrome, G Suite apps, Liftware, YouTube, Google Home, and more.
 For a full list of our sessions, check the CSUN Conference program schedule.
-For more information on Google’s mission to make the world’s information universally accessible and useful, visit the Google Accessibility website.
-Come visit us in our Exhibit Booth #713 for demos and even more information!

 #### Microsoft

 www.microsoft.com

 Join Microsoft experts in our Showcase Suite in Harbor Ballroom "H" for presentations on a range of topics, with product spotlights on Office 365, Skype, One Note and more!
 Microsoft is committed to creating and delivering technology that empowers people of all abilities.
-Stop by our Exhibit Booth #213 to learn about inclusive hiring, updates to Windows 10, the accessibility of Office 365, get help from our onsite technical experts or stay for one of our short 10 minute demos.
+Stop by our Exhibit Booth to learn about inclusive hiring, updates to Windows 10, the accessibility of Office 365, get help from our onsite technical experts or stay for one of our short 10 minute demos.

 ### Post-conference hackathon